Friday, 30 July

 Last week the wheat was harvested in the fields just beyond our property.
 It struck me this morning that I have been more fascinated than usual by the uncollected bales of hay.
 Balled up, tightly wound and spatially isolated, they are an apt backdrop for this second Covid summer.

 The angst I am feeling is not only due to the noise and unsightliness of the interminable building projects around me.
 With its Greek-ified variants spreading like the wildfires that are erupting around the globe, and the ever-changing restrictions imposed by governments in an attempt to control it, the virus creates its own inner din, a persistent thrum of uncertainty.
-Covid living too is beginning to seem like a permanent state.
+Covid living too is beginning to seem like a permanent state, our inescapable karma.

 If you like these photos, there are lots more on my Instagram account, @flemingm6